NishaAligithub/projectsoftware2/README.md

-assignment by sir gulsher
+assignment by sir Gulsher
-group members.
+group members
-Nisha,Minahil Fateh, Namarta and priya.
+Nisha Ali,Minahil Fateh,Namarta and Priya
 ROll no: 105,74,102,107